 Most retail organizations plan to implement employee goals and rewards, but never do.
 This is because tracking goals and handling rewards is a difficult problem to solve.
 For the organizations that solve this problem, tracking and rewarding goals can become a competitive advantage.

-Arcade also handles the allocation of rewards for employees and teams who win these Contests and Games.
+also handles the allocation of rewards for employees and teams who win these Contests and Games.
 They can win things like gift cards to their favourite stores, or movie tickets.
-If you’d like to start using goals and games in your retail organization you can try Arcade for free.
+If you'd like to start using goals and games in your retail organization you can schedule a demo

 4. One-on-one meetings